 Redshift is not designed for INSERT like operations, on the contrary, the most efficient way of loading data into it is by doing bulk uploads using a COPY command.

-The best way to move data from Pardot to Redshift
+The best way to load data from Pardot to Redshift

-Blendo integrates with multiple sources or services like databases, CRM, email campaigns, analytics and more.
-Quickly and safely move all your data from Pardot to Redshift and start generating insights.
+Easily use the Salesforce Pardot connector from Blendo, along with multiple sources or services like databases, CRM, email campaigns, analytics and more.
+Quickly and safely ingest Pardot data into Amazon Redshift and start generating insights from your data.